Taiwan Economic Outlook

 Taiwan Economic News

-Consumer prices increased 0.24% over the previous month in November, down from the 0.61% growth recorded in October.
+Consumer prices increased 0.64% from the previous month in April, contrasting the 0.97% month-on-month fall recorded in March.